ibutcha/k8s-notes/README.md

 # k8s-notes
  - **Nodes(Minions)** - is a machine (physical or virtual) on which k8s is installed.
 Also, it's a worker machine wherein k8s container will launch/reside.
  - **Cluster** is a set of nodes that group and connect together.
+ - **Master** - is another node on which k8 is installed and configured as a naster.
+The master is responsible for the actual orchestration of containers on the worker nodes.

+ ### K8S Components

  - **kubectl**  is the Kubernetes `command-line tool` that allows you to run commands against `Kubernetes clusters`.
 You can use kubectl to `deploy applications`, `inspect`, `manage cluster resource`s, and `view logs`.

    Common commands: